-Pain progression - Symptoms worsen as the day progresses and usually worse with prolonged hours of sitting and/or standing, often times relieved by lying down and elevating the legs.
+Pain progression - Symptoms worsen as the day progresses and are usually worse with prolonged hours of sitting and/or standing, oftentimes relieved by lying down and elevating the legs.

 Pain during or after sex - Pelvic pain is sometimes worse during and after sexual intercourse, during and after menstruation, and often accompanied by lower back and achiness/pain in the legs.